SophieLD/Make-Cities-Greener/README.md

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Raw Data is being kept [Oslo City Bike website](https://oslobysykkel.no/en/open-data/historical)
+2. Raw Data is from [Oslo City Bike website](https://oslobysykkel.no/en/open-data/historical), code for data import can be found in the jupyter notebook.
-3. Routes data `route_df` with distance/duration by driving from Google Distance Matrix API can be found this this repo also.
+3. Routes data `route_df` with distance/duration by driving from Google Distance Matrix API can be found in this repo also.

 ## License & copyright
 @ Hongxia Hou